TJ-zhanglab/Spliformer/README.md

 cd Spliformer
 python setup.py install
 ```
 If you use CPU to run Spliformer, ```pytorch ≥ 1.5.0``` is required.
-If you use GPU to run Spliformer, ```pytorch-cuda ≥ 1.9.0``` is required.
+If you use GPU to run Spliformer, ```pytorch ≥ 1.9.0``` is required.
 You can install pytorch-cpu via pip or conda.
 More installation details can be found on <https://pytorch.org/>
 ```
 pip install pytorch
 #or
-conda install pytorch
+conda install pytorch torchvision torchaudio cpuonly -c pytorch
 ```

 ## Usage